Werewolves could soon be making an appearance in a household near you.

 The Lykoi cat's unique appearance owes to a naturally occurring genetic mutation in the DNA of domestic shorthair cats.
 The mutation causes interruptions in hair growth, giving the Lykois a patchy, werewolf-like coat.

 Lykoi cats are born without an undercoat, and most never grow hair around the eyes, nose, and toes.
 Moreover, the cats go through hair growth cycles during which they molt and lose nearly all of their coat hair.
+Needless to say, they don't look anything like your typical housecat.

 According to Lykoi breeder Brittney Gobble, the mutation that gives the Lykoi cat its werewolf likeness has occurred in domestic cats over the past several decades.
 However, the Gobbles were the first to capitalize on it and make it the foundation of a new breed.